 First, I cut back the flour a little.
 Now the two ropes of dough are soft enough to more easily adhere to each other.
 A lighter dough also enables the cookies to benefit from the rising action provided by the baking powder.
 The structure is more open and the baked cookies are now light, crisp, and tender–which is typically called melt-in-your mouth.

 Second, I used King Arthur unbleached, all-purpose flour.
-King Arthur flours are of the highest quality and yield predictable results each time.
+King Arthur flours are the highest quality and yield predictable results every time.

 Fourth, I tripled the amount of peppermint I usually use, from 1 teaspoon to 1 tablespoon.

 Fifth, I added broken candy canes to the finishing powdered sugar and processed the two to a powder.
 This really amps up the peppermint flavor.

 So now, this jolly little cookie is as lovely to eat as it is to behold.
 What a great feeling when a little perseverance pays off!

 These pretty cookies take a little patience and manual dexterity to shape properly, but the results are well worth the effort.